Moishe Broderzon

+Personal life

 He was born 1890 in Moscow, but his family was among the Jews expelled in 1891.
 His father moved to Łódź; his mother took her children to her father's home in Nesvizh (now in Belarus).
 In 1900, the family was reunited in Łódź.

 He became a bookkeeper and began writing short narratives in the Yiddish press in Łódź.
 In 1914 he issued a collection of his poems called Shvartse fliterlekh (Black Spangles).
 He was a founder of Yung-Yidish artists collaborative.

-When the Germans invaded Łódź, Broderson removed to Moscow and began publishing his poetry in the Yiddish press.
+When the Germans invaded Łódź, Broderson moved to Moscow and began publishing his poetry in the Yiddish press.
 With friends he established the Krayzl fun Yidish Natsyonaler Estetik (Circle for Jewish National Aesthetic).
 In 1918 he founded (with El Lissitzky, and writers Daniel Tsharni, Gershon Broyde, and Menashe Halpern) the Moscow Circle of Jewish Writers and Artists.

 In 1918, at the age of 28, Broderzon returned to Łódź.
 He was a founder of the literary group Yung-yidish, which published a journal of the same name.
 The journal featured poetry, prose, and experimental art.
 His wife, Sheyne-Miryam, was an actress famed for a chasidic dance routine.